dandandy/go-hello-world/README.md

 - The health check endpoint doesn't actually do anything.
 Ideally a health check endpoint would check downstream services are available.
 This provides an interface to do that, but it doesn't actually check anything.

-- The current CI setup does not contain a versioning scheme.
-This makes it difficult to map code commits to artifact versions when diagnosing issues.
-Whilst the metadata endpoint somewhat helps in this matter, you still have to go to the trouble to start the application to find the commit sha.
+- The current CI setup does not contain an automatic versioning scheme, instead it relies on developers to push a git tag.
+This means that developers may forget to update the versions.

 - From a security standpoint, someone could tamper with the container by swapping out the binary for a mallicious one.
 To detect if this has occured could take a HASH of the final image at build time to give us the ability to detect if it has been tampered with.